What Is a Facelift?

 Generally, a facelift is a very versatile procedure, and Dr. Barrera will explain the technique that he or she feels most comfortable with and that offers the lowest risk.
 Dr. Barrera will select the surgical technique that he or she feels will obtain the best outcome for you based on your discussions regarding the outcome you wish to achieve.

 The facelift procedure continues to evolve.
 Over the years, the procedure has changed from simple skin lifting to more complex deeper plane lifting techniques.
 Today, many different techniques exist, with outcomes that are consistently reliable and durable.
 The facelift procedure usually involves incisions in front of and behind the ear.
 The incisions may extend into the scalp.

-Once the incisions are made, various degrees of undermining of the skin are performed, and the deeper layers of the face are ‘lifted’.
-Muscle tightening as well as liposuction of the neck and jowls may be performed, and excess skin is either removed or repositioned.
+Once the incisions are made, various degrees of undermining of the skin is performed, and the deeper layers of the face are ‘lifted’.
+Muscle tightening, as well as liposuction of the neck and jowls, may be performed, and excess skin is either removed or repositioned.
 The results are a reversal of the effects of gravity and tightening of soft tissues of the face to restore a more youthful contour to the face.

 What to Expect Prior to Facelift Procedure

 If you are a smoker, you will be asked to stop smoking well in advance of the surgery.
 Certain medications that increase the risk of bleeding such as Aspirin, non-steroidal anti-inflammatory medications, and some vitamins/homeopathic regimens should be discontinued prior to surgery.

 If your hair is short, you may want it to grow out enough to cover your incisions while they heal.
 Any chemical processing of your hair should be performed prior to surgery since you cannot have any of these procedures for a month or more after surgery.
 If your facelift will be performed on an outpatient basis, be sure to arrange for someone to drive you home and stay with you for at least the first night following surgery.